 Based on optimistic NASA pricing, the SAI team assumed that a Shuttle flight would cost $110 million in 1990.
 The 89 Shuttle flights in the lunar base program would thus cost a total of $9.8 billion.
 The LEO station, by contrast, would need only 17 Shuttle flights at a cost of $1.9 billion.
 SAI placed total LEO station cost plus three years of operations at $14.2 billion.
 Lunar base cost plus three years of operations came to $54.8 billion.

 To conclude its report, SAI noted that both the LEO station and the lunar base could be completed in about a decade.
 The LEO station would, however, serve a broader science user community and would provide an OTV base in LEO for eventual lunar base use.
-The SAI team argued that the LEO station was a reasonable near-term (for the next 10 years) objective, while the lunar base would yield obvious benefits in a long-term (50 years) space program.
+The SAI team argued that the LEO station was a reasonable near-term (10-year) objective, while the lunar base would yield obvious benefits in a long-term (50 years) space program.
 It added that the

 Chronology: Space Station 1.0